shuhei/knowledge/java.md

     - If the class itself is public, protected members are part of the public API because users can depend on them
   - public

+### Nested classes

+- static member class
+- non-static member class
+  - A non-static member has an implicit reference to its enclosing class instance and has access to its members.
+Use static member class if possible because the reference costs time and space, and may cause memory leak.
+- anonymous class
+- local class

 ### final

 - A final class can't be subclassed.